Gloria CFR Galați

-Gloria CFR Galați was a football club based in Galaţi, Galați County, Romania.
+Gloria CFR Galați was a Romanian football club based in Galați, Galați County.
 It was founded in 1932 and dissolved in 1970.
+The club managed to play two seasons in the Romanian top flight, achieving its best result of 10th place in the 1939–40 season.

 History

 The club was founded in 1932 January 1, at the initiative of the railroad workers from Galați, after the merger of Șoimii Gloria (founded in 1927) with CFR.
 The initial colours of the jersey's were yellow-blue.
-The club's initial name was Asociația Sportivă și Culturală (Cultural and Sports Association).
+The club's initial name was Asociația Sportivă și Culturală (lit.
+'Cultural and Sports Association').

 Until 1936 the team plays in the districtual championship after which it promotes to the Divizia C. One year later it qualifies to the Divizia B and after two more seasons, Gloria promotes to the Divizia A. At this level, it manages to play for two seasons, until 1941.
-In 1942, because of WW II, the championship is interrupted, with the club on the 2nd position of the table.
+In 1942, because of Second World War, the championship is interrupted, with the club on the 2nd position of the table.

-In 1946, after the war, Gloria missed the chance of a quick come-back to the Divizia A, after it lost the play-off against Prahova Ploieşti, 2–5 overall.

-During the 1946–1951 period the club plays in the Divizia B, and changes its name two times, CFR (1948) and Locomotiva (1950).
-In 1951 it relegates, but manages to come back in 1955, only to relegate at the end of the season.
-From now forward, the role of this old club weekends gradually as new clubs appear with superior organizational structure.
+In 1946, after the end of the war, Gloria CFR Galați narrowly missed an immediate return to Divizia A, losing the promotion play-off against Prahova Ploieşti 2–5 on aggregate.
+The club subsequently competed in Series II of Divizia B, finishing 9th in the 1946–47 season and improving to 7th place in 1947–48.
+Renamed CFR Galați in 1948, the team was moved to Series I, where it achieved another 7th-place finish in the 1948–49 campaign.

+In 1950, the club adopted the name Locomotiva Galați.
+After ending the 1950 season in 10th place, the team was relegated to the regional championship following an 11th-place finish in 1951.
+Locomotiva managed to bounce back in 1954, winning the Galați Regional Championship and securing promotion back to the second division after finishing 2nd in the promotion tournament held in Ploiești.
+The squad included Manole, Tănase, Mogoș, Potolea, Tudorache, Bogdan, Duca, Simionescu, Zapis I, Mihăilescu, Păun, and Pavel.

 In 1957, the club came back to its traditional name of Gloria CFR, but with no big success, not being able to pass the Divizia C where it was seen almost regularly, until 1970, after which it disappears.

 Great players: J. Lăpușneanu, Justin Apostol, E. Prasler, Șt.
 Cucula, M. Rădulescu, I. Bodea, Șt.
 Cârjan, Guță Tănase, C. Comșa, M. Tudose, Zapis I, Zapis II, Ivanov, Ad.
 Popa, C. Voroncovchi.

-In 1988 the name of Gloria CFR reappears after Dunărea CSU Galaţi is renamed (with no relations with the old club), but only until 1994 when its renamed again, to FC Constant, and in 1995 back to Dunărea Galați.